VIRTUAL WORKSHOP: Sew an Ogden Cami

 - Iron and ironing board or mat

 Date & Time: Three evenings-- see dates above!
-Please note: the date you select a the top of the page is the first of three parts for this workshop; Students must be available to attend all sessions.
+Please note: the date you select a the top of the page is the first of three parts for this workshop.

 Location: Anywhere!
 This workshop will be hosted virtually via Zoom!
 Details will be emailed after you register